parthsinghal09/Java-based-implementation-of-Generic-Stack-and-Deque-data-structures-COL106/README.md

 # Java-based-implementation-of-Generic-Stack-and-Deque-data-structures

-This is an Java 8 based implementation of generic Deque and Stack data structures.
-The Deque class has been implemented using Java arrays and uses a growable circular array formulation.
-The Stack interfaces uses the deque implementation.
+This is a Java 8 based implementation of generic Deque and Stack data structures.
+The Deque class has been implemented using the growable circular array formulation.
+The Stack interface uses the deque implementation.

 # Folders